 If you want to hold a street party in Huntingdonshire, there are a number of things you need to do, and these vary depending on the size of the planned event.

 If you are planning a small, private street party or fete then you do not need to notify us.
 However, if you are planning a larger or commercial event please view our Event Safety Advisory Group information.

 |Street Parties and Fetes||Other Public Events|

-If you want to close a road then you need to apply for a temporary Traffic Regulation Order (TRO).
-These are managed by Cambridgeshire County Council.
-Apply for a TRO from Cambridgeshire County Council.
+If you wish to close a road you will need to apply via Cambridgeshire County Council.

 We do not require you to have public liability insurance, but we advise that you do.
 More information about insurance is available on www.streetparty.org.uk.